muthash/we-connect-react-frontend/README.md

 # WeConnect

-This is a web application that consumes the WeConnect API, a platform that brings businesses and individuals together.
+This web application consumes the we-connect-flask-backend, a platform that brings businesses and individuals together.
 This platform creates awareness for businesses and gives the users the ability to:

-- Register an account and Login into it.
+- Register an account and log in to it.
-- Register, Update and delete a Business .
+- Register, update and delete a Business.
 - View all Businesses.
 - View a Business profile.
 - Post Reviews to a business.
-- View all Reviews to a business
+- View all Reviews for a business
-- Reset a users password
+- Reset a user's password
 - Search and filter businesses

 ## Prerequisites